Numerical effects on the stripping of dark matter and stars in IllustrisTNG galaxy groups and clusters: Results

 The status of disruption, as opposed to stripping, is a more challenging target for resolution studies, given that in its most effective definition it considers the point at which the satellite is no longer detected in the simulation.
 We therefore opt to measure the time at which the DM mass has been stripped to 10~per~cent of its original value, $t_\rmn{90}$, at least as a proxy for the mass at which the distribution of mass in the satellite has been strongly disturbed.
 We adopt the same procedure as Fig.~\ref{fig:STDM1}.
 We expect that stochastic alterations to orbits of satellites after pericentre for different resolution versions would reduce the value of one-to-one matches.
 We present the results in Fig.~\ref{fig:STDM2}.

 The first result to note is that many satellites survive with more than 10~per~cent of their infall mass right through until the end of the simulation at $z=0$, as demonstrated by instances where the median symbols are located beyond 9~Gyr.
 The exceptions to this case are the bins of high satellite mass and low host mass (high $M_\rmn{*-Infall}$--low $M_\rmn{host}$, bottom right panels), where the merger timescales are shortest and therefore a majority of L1 galaxies are disrupted before 8~Gyr.
 The evidence for resolution dependence in ``disruption'' is stronger than for stripping, although we note that, of the two, disruption is more difficult to define unambiguously.
 The TNG300-2 satellites are on average disrupted, i.e. lose 90 per cent of their initial DM mass, 1-2~Gyr before their TNG300-1 counterparts (orange crosses).
 A similar delay occurs for TNG100-3 and TNG100-2 (turquoise plus signs and circles) satellites, which crucially have the same mass resolutions as TNG300-2 and TNG300-1 respectively.
-However, the L2-$M_\rmn{*-Infall}$ binned TNG100-2 versus TNG100-3 data show disruption timescales more similar to their L1-$M_\rmn{*-Infall}$ binned equivalent than to TNG300-2 versus TNG300-2, which implies that the difference between TNG300-1 and TNG100-2 is affected by differences in the available halo sample.
+A similar, strong dependence of severe stripping on resolution was obtained by \citet{Martin24}.
+However, the L2-$M_\rmn{*-Infall}$ binned TNG100-2 versus TNG100-3 data show disruption timescales more similar to their L1-$M_\rmn{*-Infall}$ binned equivalent than to TNG300-2 versus TNG300-2, which implies that the difference between TNG300-1 and TNG100-2 is again affected by differences in the available halo sample, as we found for $t_{50}$.

 For higher resolution pairs with $M_\rmn{*-Infall}>10^{9}$~$\msun$ -- namely, TNG100-2, TNG100-1 and better -- the difference reduces to zero at the per~cent level in the aggregate.
 The L2-$M_\rmn{*-Infall}$ binned TNG100-2 versus TNG100-3 data track the L1-$M_\rmn{*-Infall}$ binned version rather than TNG100-1--TNG100-2, which again implies that stochastic halo assembly histories are relevant.
 Therefore, the disruption times of satellites can be considered to have converged in the aggregate for simulations of the resolution TNG100-2 / TNG300-1 ($\gsim1000$ DM particles) in the mass ranges $M_\rmn{*-Infall}$--$M_\rmn{host}$ range considered.